CraftAcademyLabs/ca_course/atm_challenge/step1.md

 ```
 .DS_Store
 ```
-`.DS_Store` (Desktop Services Store) is a OSx file that stores custom attributes of its containing folder, such as the position of icons or the choice of a background image.
+`.DS_Store` (Desktop Services Store) is a OSX file that stores custom attributes of its containing folder, such as the position of icons or the choice of a background image.
 We don't want to track those files with git.

 Now, perform the following steps.